i0fliget/NetworkScanner/README.md

 A simple network scanner with a beautiful dark web interface.

-Fast, easy to use, automatic.
+Fast, easy to use, automatic, asynchronous.

 ## Features